 The work Carolyn Shoemaker carries out involves studying photographic plates and films taken 45 minutes to an hour apart of the night sky.
 The technique uses a stereoscope, allowing the researcher to view two plates or films simultaneously.
 When one eye looks at one film and the other looks at the second film, the brain 'meshes' or melds the images together.
 Asteroids and comets appear to 'float' above the flat surface of the stars.
 It is slow, methodical work, which requires training to discriminate between dust or grains of the film and near-Earth objects.
 The x, y coordinates of the comet are measured, relative to their position to known stars.
 One must record the times and lengths of film exposure.
 A typical night's work lasts 13 hours, as well as the hours scanning the pairs of films afterward.
 Shoemaker's discovery rate is about 100 search hours per comet find.

 Her passion for her work sustains her through the long nights of tedium and painstaking work, combing through exposed films.
 "My real love for the night skies developed while observing at Palomar Observatory in California, and that love has never diminished."
-Carolyn Shoemaker has spoken about her feelings when she finds the latest comet.
-"I want to dance."
+Carolyn Shoemaker has spoken about her feelings when she finds the latest comet, "I want to dance."
 It is this exuberance of spirit, which she is able to impart to the public in lectures and public presentations around the world.

 It is hard to separate the careers and lives of Carolyn and Gene Shoemaker.
 The two mutually supported each other throughout their symbiotic marriage.
 Without Gene, Carolyn would never have become a famous astronomer.
-Without Carolyn's help, Gene would never have progressed very far with his asteroid statistics program, never have found comet Shoemaker-Levy 9, and probably would never have mapped impact craters in Australia.
+Without Carolyn's help, Gene would never have progressed very far with his asteroid statistics program, found comet Shoemaker-Levy 9, and probably would never have mapped impact craters in Australia.
 Without each other, they would not have been successful companions and working partners, had their children, or home life.